lucafiore/prova/README.md

 Are the man files for pulp_app.1 and pulp_install.sh.
 You can use them after executing ./install.sh

 ### pulp_script/pulp_install.sh:
-This is the script where all the necessary repositories for toolchain, sdk, pulp-builder and pulpissimo are cloned.
+This is the script where all the necessary repositories for toolchain, sdk, pulp-builder and pulpissimo are cloned.<br/>
-It checks at the beginning the current OS and if different from Ubuntu or CentOS it exits because for the moment everything  has been verified only for these two OS.
+It checks at the beginning the current OS and if different from Ubuntu or CentOS it exits because for the moment everything  has been verified only for these two OS.<br/>
 Useful links:
 - https://github.com/pulp-platform/pulp-riscv-gnu-toolchain
 - https://github.com/pulp-platform/pulp-sdk.git